davidgmolnar/tmuf-kb-helper/README.md

 I used keyboard event names from this site: https://kbdlayout.info/ If your keyboard has the same key events as one of the above it should also work for you. **Either way if it doesnt, please make an issue, where you include the following**:
 - your country
 - the keys that dont work for you

-## Future plans

-I plan to add two additional keys for respawning and retiring.
-This way I can add an other tab to show splits.